 Where Parallel Fits In

-Parallel is built for founders who want QuickBooks-connected runway forecasting without living in spreadsheets.
-It automatically calculates burn, forecasts runway from your startup model, supports scenario planning for hiring and pricing, and provides alerts when runway drops below key thresholds.
+Parallel is financial planning software for startups, without the spreadsheet.
+It syncs your accounting from QuickBooks Online or Puzzle into a live financial model, then automatically calculates burn, forecasts runway from your startup's drivers, supports scenario planning for hiring and pricing, and surfaces alerts when runway drops below key thresholds.

-If you want a clearer view of your runway and how decisions change it, Parallel helps make planning faster and more reliable without adding complexity.
+If you want a clearer view of your runway and how decisions change it, Parallel makes planning faster and more reliable without adding complexity.
+You can read more about why founders choose Parallel, or get started below.

-Real-time QuickBooks integration eliminates the weekly spreadsheet reconciliation ritual and the forecast errors that come from working with stale data.
-Automated driver-based models connect your business metrics to financial outcomes, so hiring plans and marketing spend automatically flow through to burn rate and runway calculations.
+Syncing QuickBooks Online into a live model eliminates the weekly spreadsheet reconciliation ritual and the forecast errors that come from working with stale data.
+Driver-based models connect your business metrics to financial outcomes, so hiring plans and marketing spend automatically flow through to burn rate and runway calculations.

 Scenario planning and runway alerts enable proactive decisions before cash emergencies force your hand.
-Modern FP&A platforms transform founders into strategic CFOs with board-ready insights, replacing the reactive scramble of manual forecasting with confidence in your financial position.
+Moving off manual spreadsheets replaces the reactive scramble of last-minute forecasting with confidence in your financial position.

 Frequently Asked Questions

-How long does it take to set up QuickBooks integration with an FP&A platform?
+1. How long does it take to connect QuickBooks Online to Parallel?

-Data syncing begins immediately after authorization.
-Historical data imports typically complete within hours, giving you a complete view of past performance without manual data entry.
+• Syncing begins immediately after you authorize access.
+Historical data imports typically complete within hours, giving you a view of past performance without manual data entry.

-Twelve to eighteen months provides adequate time to implement plans and achieve 3-5X growth on key metrics before needing to raise again.
+• Twelve to eighteen months provides adequate time to implement plans and achieve meaningful growth on key metrics before needing to raise again.
 The fundraising timeline typically requires 1-2 months of preparation, 2-3 months of active meetings, and 1-2 months for negotiations and closing.

-How does real-time data improve cash runway forecasting accuracy?
+4. How does live data improve cash runway forecasting accuracy?

-Real-time data eliminates manual data gathering lag and ensures forecasts reflect current information rather than stale numbers from last month's close.
-Algorithms identify complex patterns and continuously learn from historical data to improve predictions.
+• Live data eliminates manual gathering lag and ensures forecasts reflect current information rather than stale numbers from last month's close.

-McKinsey research indicates machine learning models improve short-term cash forecast accuracy by 30-50%.
-Reducing human error risk from manual spreadsheet updates prevents the compounding mistakes that make traditional forecasts unreliable over time.
+• Reducing human error from manual spreadsheet updates prevents the compounding mistakes that make traditional forecasts unreliable over time.

-Monthly updates are the minimum as revenues, expenses, and cash balances change.
-Weekly updates are recommended for fast-growing startups or during active hiring phases when burn rate changes rapidly.
+• Monthly updates are the minimum as revenues, expenses, and cash balances change.
+More frequent updates are recommended for fast-growing startups or during active hiring phases when burn rate changes rapidly.